iliasaz/sandidresources/README.md

 # SandidResources
-SandidResources, LLC has exclusive rights to the content in t his repository
+SandidResources, LLC has exclusive rights to the content in this repository unless explicitely indicated.